Justiceman81/learn-lingo/README.md

 2. Install dependencies: `npm install`
 3. Run the development server: `npm start`

-## Deployment
+## Deployment on Vercel

-The project is deployed on [GitHub Pages/Netlify/other hosting platform].
+The project is deployed on https://learn-lingo-rho.vercel.app/

 ## Contact